Your next visit

 CHILD staff will use a monitor to test your blood pressure three times, with a one-minute break between each test.

-The test involves strapping an inflatable cuff with pressure sensors around your upper arm; the cuff is then inflated then slowly deflates while measuring the flow of your blood through the arteries in your arm.
+The test involves wrapping a cuff around your upper arm, inflating it then measuring the flow of your blood through the arteries in your arm as it slowly deflates.

 Why?